Monopoles, spectra of overlap fermions, and eta-prime meson in external magnetic fields: Spectra of the overlap Dirac operator, topological charges, and instantons in external magnetic fields

 Figure~\ref{fig:Spec_dens_8xx3x4} shows that the low modes near zero energy level, which are observed in the studies of quenched QCD as depicted in Fig.~\ref{fig:Spec_dens_26xx3x6}, are not present in studies of full QCD.
-Moreover, Figure~\ref{fig:Spec_dens_8xx3x4} shows that the spectral density decreases at the finite temperature only near the 900 [MeV] gap, and increasing the intensity of the external magnetic fields has no effect on the higher modes.
+Moreover, Figure~\ref{fig:Spec_dens_8xx3x4} shows that the spectral density decreases at high temperature only near the 900 [MeV] gap, and increasing the intensity of external magnetic fields has no effect on the higher modes.